Notes on the Geography of Argentina: Avenida de Mayo

 The iron fence around the Monument to the Two Congresses hints, yet again, at protesters quick to deface celebrations of the social order.

 Notice how many people (and dogs) hang out in the park?
 That's because there are darned few of them.
 Parks, I mean.
-Far fewer than Paris: Ssh!
+Far fewer than in Paris: Ssh!

 The's dome's elongated profile is reminiscent of the dome of the Sacré Coeur Basilica, which is only a couple of decades older.
 Was this another nod to Paris?